-• Ultra-orthodox, Orthodox, Progressive
+· Ultra-orthodox, Orthodox, Progressive

-- · Teaching, including the nurture of the young in the faith - The pastoral duties of leaders, both clerical and lay e.g. Rabbi - The welfare of members of the community e.g. care of the sick and elderly www.papaCambridge.com For African countries, the purpose of this section is to enable candidates to make a study of the African religious view of life.
-There are four main areas which may be covered:
+- · Teaching, including the nurture of the young in the faith - The pastoral duties of leaders, both clerical and lay e.g. Rabbi - The welfare of members of the community e.g. care of the sick and elderly nich indicates the main beliefs